 - Medals to 5k finishers 12 and under.

 - No awards ceremony (COVID restrictions)

 - No medals to 5k finishers over 12.

 - No pace recorded for miles 1.1 (my fault)

 Would I recommend this race?

 Happy Running!
 Did you run or race this past weekend?
-Did you experience a heat wave?
 Any in-person races on your schedule yet?
 Please share.